guidoasbun/snake-javascript/README.md

 ## How To Use

-1. Go to the website https://guidoasbun.github.io/calculator-vanillaJS/
+1. Go to the website https://guidoasbun.github.io/snake-javascript/
-2. Do some maths!!!
+2. use the up, down, left, right keys to move

 ## License